-To my knowledge, the thoracolumbar fascia is not something you can have much of an impact on (although some people believe in a form of “release” massage therapy for fascia to loosen it up.
-In my opinion, the jury is still out on this so I’m not going to go into detail on it here).
+To my knowledge, the thoracolumbar fascia is not something you can have much of an impact on (although there is a lot of new research coming out on it these days!).

 Ligaments, also, you cannot have much control over.
 If a ligament has been injured, it has probably been slightly stretched out, and although ligaments can heal to an extent, there is really no way to make a stretched out ligament completely go back to normal.

 You can do things such as rest, to try to reduce inflammation, and there are a few types of injections which doctors can perform to attempt to speed healing (such as cortisone injections and prolotherapy— more on these later).
 But there is no surefire way to restore a ligament to pristine, pre-injury condition.